 Who are we?

-We are seven first time mummies, with seven beautiful babies.
+We are six mummies, with six beautiful babies.

 1. Harriet – mummygoeswhereflogoes